ipersids/2d-maze-game/README.md

 <details>
 <summary>Active tasks</summary>

-- [ ] Implement a basic game loop that handles rendering and events.
+- [ ] Implement enemies:
+	* Add enemies with movement patterns and interactions with the player.
+	* Add animation for enemy.
-- [ ] Display the movement count on-screen.
+- [ ] Improve movement controls: collision detection.

 </details>

 <details>
 <summary>Backlog</summary>

-- [ ] Improve movement controls: collision detection.
+- [ ] Implement a final game loop that handles rendering and events.
 - [ ] Implement game states:
 	* Create layout for win and lose states.
 	* Add main menu.
 	* Allow player to choose a character at the start of the game.
-- [ ] Implement enemies:
-	* Add enemies with movement patterns and interactions with the player.
-	* Add animation for enemy.
 - [ ] Check how to add sounds whit mlx42.

 </details>